The story

 Famously, Ludwig Wittgenstein wasn’t terribly concerned about inconsistencies in mathematics as most were, including Alan Turing.
 They even have a direct exchange on this subject.
 Surprisingly, Haskell’s type system seems to agree more with Wittgenstein than with Turing.

-If Type :: Type
+If Type :: Type makes you uncomfortable, you’re right, it is

-leads to such menace.
+Type :: Type leads to such menace.

-That said, since Haskell already has let x = x in x
+That said, since Haskell already has let x = x in x,

-, and error "QED"
+undefined, and error "QED" satisfying types of

-One might think existing flaws don’t justify adding new ways to break a system.
-Ordinarily, that’s right, but contradictions are infectious.
-As soon as there is a little crack, it is difficult to contain.
-So the marginal harm done by Type :: Type
+a little crack, it is difficult to contain.
+So the marginal harm done by Type :: Type is less than expected.

 There are paraconsistent logics limiting the harm done by inconsistencies, but they are not employed in type systems as far as I know.